 - Portal 2 does this with respect to Boss Arena Idiocy.
 It's set up earlier that the AI in charge of the mainframe cannot remove the parts of the system that are designed to swap cores in the event of corruption.
 The Final Boss appears to ignore this in setting up its Evil Plan, and indeed during the fight you do cause a core transfer to be initiated.
 However, the boss actually did plan for this possibility by placing a Booby Trap designed to kill you when you attempt to press the Stalemate Resolution Button.
 What brings about its final defeat is that, all along, it's been ignoring the progressive collapse of the Enrichment Center due to an impending reactor meltdown.

 - The Elder Scrolls does this with Chekhov's Volcano.
-The Elder Scrolls: Arena showed us a giant volcano belching smoke... which kept on belching smoke all throughout the game.
-The Elder Scrolls III: Morrowind revisisted the volcano... and ended with the volcano calming down.
-Then the novels that came out in the run-up to Skyrim revealed that the events of Morrowind had led to a chain of events that caused the volcano to erupt a few years after Oblivion.
+Arena shows us Red Mountain, a giant volcano in Morrowind belching smoke... which keeps on belching smoke all throughout the game.
+Morrowind revisits Red Mountain... and ends with it calming down.
+Then the novels that came out in the run-up to Skyrim reveal that the events of Morrowind led to a chain of events that caused the volcano to erupt a few years after the events Oblivion.

 - Tales of Monkey Island doubly subverts Spoiler Title in its fourth chapter: "The Trial and Execution of Guybrush Threepwood".
 The premise invoves Guybrush being put on trial, so judging by the title you'd expect the trial goes badly and The Hero Dies.
 Except Guybrush is cleared of all charges thanks to a Big Damn Heroes moment from former villain Le'Chuck.
 Who then proceeds to kill Guybrush for real at the end of the chapter, making the Spoiler Title Right for the Wrong Reasons.